TheJacksonLaboratory/FunDataR/1_R_primer/lesson3.md

 ```

-So adding a numeric and integer results in a numeric answer that looks correct.
+So adding a numeric and integer results in the correct numeric value.
 What
   about other combinations of data types?
 A simple way to explore this is with the
   `c()` concatenation function, which will take many different data types as arguments
-  but always returns a vector with a uniform type:
+  but always returns a vector with a uniform type, converting other input types into
+  the whatever the final type happens to be:

 ```
 (x <- c(F, 1L))